- Pennsylvania - Franklin, Cumberland, Dauphin, Montour, Schuylkill, Berks, Lebanon, Lancaster, York

-- California - Junior Colleges
+- Secondary - California Junior Colleges

 Will Fleming joined the Rhode Island staff as the tight ends coach in January 2014.
 After coaching the tight ends in 2014 and 2015, Fleming was named the quarterbacks coach before the start of spring camp in 2016.
+He became the offensive coordinator before the start of the 2017 season.

 With Fleming in charge of the quarterbacks and handling much of the play calling, Rhode Island’s passing yards per game was its highest since 2012 at 161.1 per game.
 This was an improvement from the 146.3 passing yards the team averaged in 2015.
 The Rams ranked 27th nationally in passing yards per completion.